ShakedBraimok/github-flow/README.md

   - **rebase** - Rebase the commits onto the base branch
   - **squash** - Squash the commits into one commit and merge it into the base branch

+## License
+This project is under the GPL license.